HimanshuKumar17052001/real-time-anomaly-detection/README.md

 - **Threading Support**: Ensures smooth and responsive performance during data streaming and processing.
 - **Robust Error Handling**: Improved error handling and data validation to ensure application stability.

+## Explanation of the Chosen Algorithm

+The algorithm used for anomaly detection in this code is River's Predictive Anomaly Detection, which leverages a time series model (SNARIMAX) to predict future values based on past observations.
+The effectiveness of this approach lies in its ability to adapt to changes in the data stream, such as concept drift and seasonal patterns, making it suitable for real-time applications.

+The model calculates an anomaly score for each incoming data point, and if the score exceeds a predefined threshold, the point is flagged as an anomaly.
+This method is robust for detecting outliers in dynamic environments, ensuring timely identification of potential issues.

+**SNARIMAX** stands for (S)easonal (N)on-linear (A)uto(R)egressive (I)ntegrated (M)oving-(A)verage with e(X)ogenous inputs model.
+This model generalizes many established time series models in a single interface that can be trained online.
+It assumes that the provided training data is ordered in time and is uniformly spaced.
+It is made up of the following components:

+- **S (Seasonal)**: Captures seasonal patterns in the data.
+- **N (Non-linear)**: Any online regression model can be used, not necessarily linear regression.
+- **AR (Autoregressive)**: Lags of the target variable are used as features.
+- **I (Integrated)**: The model can be fitted on a differenced version of a time series.
+- **MA (Moving average)**: Lags of the errors are used as features.
+- **X (Exogenous)**: Users can provide additional features, ensuring they are available at both training and prediction time.

 ## Demo

 ![Dashboard Screenshot](screenshots/dashboard.png)